Jeanie with the Light Brown Hair (TV series): International broadcast

 The series was broadcast in the Arab World on several Middle Eastern networks, titled ابنتي العزيزة... راوية ("My Dear Daughter").

 In France, the series aired starting on December 23, 1996, on French TV channel TF1, during the children's program Club Dorothée.
 It aired as Le Rêve de Jeanie ("The Dream of Jeanie").
 Only 38 episodes out of the total 52 were aired on French television, leaving episodes 39–52 unreleased on television on France.
 The anime was never released on DVD in France, and only received a TV airing.

 In Italy, it aired on the private television channel Italia 1 in June 1994, titled Fiocchi di Cotone per Jeanie ("Cotton Balls for Jeanie").
 It has since been released on DVD by Yamato Video with both the original Japanese audio and the Italian dub.
 The Italian version also had its own theme song, "Flakes of Cotton for Jeanie", performed by Cristina D'Avena.
 It has also been published on a streaming channel on YouTube under "Yamato Animation" by Italian anime distributor Yamato Video.

 In Spain, the series was broadcast on the private television channel Telecinco in 1997, titled Dulce Jana ("Sweet Jana").
 The Spanish version also had its own theme song, "Sweet Jana", performed by Sol Pilas.

-The show aired in three Scandinavian countries in 1996: in Norway (as Jeanie Med Det Lysebrune Håret) on NRK in September; in Sweden (as Jeanie Med Ljusbrunt Hår) on SVT2 in August; and in Denmark (as Jeanie Med Lysebrunt Hår) on DR2 in May.
-The anime was again being broadcast in all 3 countries in 1998 on the Scandinavian version of FOX Kids.

 In Indonesia, it was broadcast on RCTI, Lativi, and Spacetoon in mid-2000s.

 In the Philippines, it was aired on ABS-CBN in 2002, rerun in 2004, and was rebroadcast on QTV-11 in 2010.